peters-nick/UNCODED/README.md

 # UNCODED - Life Unraveled
-> "Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+> "I am thankful for all of those who said NO to me.
+Its because of them I’m doing it myself."

 # **UNCODED's** _PRIME_ Repository:

-* Repositories
+- [x] Repositories
-* Add-ons
+- [x] Add-ons
-* Services
+- [x] Services
-* Modules
+- [x] Modules
 (Everything included in here, this will prevent dependency errors)

 The zipfile frome the repository can be found [here](http://start.uncoded.life)